 Small Enterprise) in Bangkok, Thailand.
-He is SW-CMM (Software Capability Maturity Model®) lead assessor, candidate CMMI (Capability Model Integration®) lead appraiser and a member of the Thai Industrial Standards Institute - Software and Systems Standard Engineering Standard Group.

-For most VSEs developing software, software engineering standards should be applied in moderation, in order to lessen an already confusing array of roles played by any one individual.
+He is SW-CMM (Software Capability Maturity Model®) lead assessor, candidate CMMI (Capability Model Integration®) lead appraiser and a member of the Thai Industrial Standards Institute - Software and Systems Standard Engineering Standard Group. order to lessen an already confusing array of roles played by any one individual.
 With existing software engineering standards, the maxim regarding quality for a VSE should be : "Quality can be achieved, one step at a time."
 Motivation is the most important factor in achieving quality and should be used as a tool to entice staff to be accountable for additional responsibilities.
 Until a software engineering standard is available to VSEs, their target should be to master one process at a time, starting with engineering processes related to software, continuing with management processes related to delivering the project and concluding with organizational processes relevant to the organization.